autistic-symposium/master-algorithms-py/dynamic_programming/README.md

 <br>

 * memoization is an optimization technique that avoids recursion's duplicate calculations.

 * it's primarily used to speed up code by storing the intermediate results in a cache so that it can be reused later.

 * for example, a hash table can be used as a cache and should be passed along each subroutine call.
-* here is a basic template with pseudo-code:

 <br>